apideck-libraries/portman/examples/testsuite-fuzzing-tests/readme.md

 - **Normal "Leads" folder**: which could all the "happy path" tests
 - **"Variation testing" folder**: which contains all the variation tests with our "fuzzed" requests.

-In the example, we only included a variation configuration to keep the example clear and compact, but you can combine the Portman configuration with all the tests (contract test, content test, overwrites, ...) options.
+In the example, we only included a variation configuration to keep configuration clear and compact, but you can combine the Portman configuration with all the tests (contract test, content test, overwrites, ...) options.

 ![](./images/variation-fuzzing-list.png)